W1ndst0rm/Treillage/README.md

     for contact in contacts:
         print(contact['fullName'])
 ```
-This will request the personId and fullName fields for the first 50 contacts with the firstName of 'James'.
+This will request the personId and fullName fields for the first 50 contacts with the first name of 'James'.

 POST and DELETE work similarly
 ```python